Imago

 Jan 24, 2026; Dallas, Texas, USA; Los Angeles Lakers forward LeBron James (23) dunks the ball against the Dallas Mavericks during the game at the American Airlines Center.
 Mandatory Credit: Jerome Miron-Imagn Images

 LeBron James has admitted that being the ‘hometown kid’ helped him win the contest.
 His wow factor was his athleticism.
 You can imagine it.
-James’ head above the rim, and he is slamming down at the rim as if it owes him money.
+James’s head is above the rim, and he is slamming down at the rim as if it owes him money.
 The dunk contest asks for flair, something Shannon Brown had in abundance.

 He arguably had the best dunk of the night, a 360 one-hand slam.
 Most contestants prioritized creativity.
 That isn’t LeBron James’ strong suit.
 He’s a fastbreak nightmare because he’s quick and explosive.
 But he’s not going to do the mid-air spins and use props.

-LeBron James sees himself as an ‘in game’ dunker.
+LeBron James sees himself as an ‘in-game’ dunker.
 That’s the reason he doesn’t wish to enter the dunk contest.

 LeBron James has no regrets about abandoning the dunk contest